Temiwaji/About-Me/README.md

 - Hello there, I am Nwajiunor Edgar-Odurombi
 - I am an alumna of Women Techsters Fellowship Class of 2023
 - I am interested in collaborating on Data Science and Machine Learning projects
-- Experienced using Ms.Excel, Python, Power BI, Tableau and SQL
+- Experienced using Ms.Excel, Python, ML libraries, Power BI, Tableau and SQL
-- I am looking for Data Science entry jobs/internships
 - You can reach me via temiwaji@gmail.com